49ers UDFA Anderson drawing early D.J. Jones comparison from Kocurek

 Anderson could be the player that finally fills that void.

-The 6-foot-3, 326-pound lineman racked up seven sacks and 20 tackles for a loss over his four seasons at Flordia Atlantic.
+The 6-foot-3, 326-pound lineman racked up seven sacks and 20 tackles for a loss over his four seasons at Florida Atlantic.

 Jones was a sleeper who quickly became a hidden gem for the 49ers, and the team now hopes for the same in Anderson.